rifqiharrys/sdb_gui/docs/sdb-gui-preview.md

 # SDB GUI Preview

-This is a document that shows the SDB GUI interface.
-Picture below is the main window.
-Inside the main window is 11 buttons, 3 dropdown menus, 1 table field, 2 numeric input fields, 1 check box, and 1 text field.
+This is a document that shows the SDB GUI interface and a little bit about what they do.
+The first picture below shows the main window.
+Inside the main window are 11 buttons, 3 dropdown menus, 1 table field, 2 numeric input fields, 1 check box, and 1 text field.

 ![main-window](./fig/main_window.png)